klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 a proper data access pattern (big accesses, properly striped files which we will discuss later in this course) the flash file system can give a lot more bandwidth than the disk based ones.

-It is important to note that LUMI is not a data archiving service.
+It is important to note that LUMI is not a data archiving service or a data publishing service.
 "Permanent" in the above discussion only means "for the duration of the project".
 There is no backup, not even of the home directory.
-And three months after the end of the project all data from the project is irrevocably deleted from the system.
+And 90 days after the end of the project all data from the project is irrevocably deleted from the system.
 User accounts without project will also be closed, as will user accounts that remain inactive for several months, even if an active project is still attached to them.